MarcoWorms/asciiD/README.md

 Intended features to be developed (in priority order):
 - DeltaTime on update (DONE)
 - Print text (DONE)
-- Sprite loader, it will load a .txt file and add to the GameObject.sprite[0] (NEXT)
+- Sprite loader, it will load a .txt file and add to the GameObject.sprite[0]
 - Spritesheet loader, same as the sprite loader but will add each frame to an index of Gameobject.sprite[]
 - Play/Stop animation from spritesheet with a framerate handler
 - Keyboard/Mouse input manager